emacs-php/php-mode/README.md

 All contributors listed below improved PHP Mode as well.

-Please email any bugs or feature requests to `ejmr at plutono dot com` or submit them as Issues on the [GitHub page](https://github.com/ejmr/php-mode).
-Also please include the output of `php-mode-version` in bug reports.
-[There is a changelog for previous versions.](./Changelog.md)
+The current maintainers are:

+1. Eric James Michael Ritz
+2. Syohei Yoshida

+Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode](https://github.com/ejmr/php-mode).
+You can also send email for any bugs or features to `ejmr at plutono dot com`.
+However, we prefer GitHub issues because they are easier for all contributors to see.

 Installation